 - Murray Crombie, Support Team

 - Kim Goodin, Support Team

-Marram’s nationwide network of volunteers is a critical part of the services we provide to our community.
-The volunteers work tirelessly behind the scenes to care for our holiday homes, looking after everything from repairs and maintenance to general upkeep - you name it, they do it!
-Their aim is to make sure that you, your family and friends have the best possible experience when staying at a Marram Holiday Home.
-Our holiday homes would not be the same without them.
+Marram’s volunteers are a critical part of the services provided to the community.
+The volunteers work tirelessly behind the scenes to care for the holiday homes, looking after everything from repairs and maintenance to general upkeep - you name it, they do it!
+Their aim is to make sure that you, your family and friends have the best possible experience when staying at a Marram holiday home.
+The holiday homes would not be the same without them.